RayaneNasri/comfyui-raw-processing/SUIVI.md

   * Charlotte :
     - Deblurring : corrected some errors on the main function of the Goldstein-Fattal algorithm, and tested it on an image
   * Ghiles :
+    - Didn't work a lot because of the exams.
+    - Refined a node for the curve editor.
+    - Searched up how to do final color space conversion.
   * Rayane :
+    Nothing worth mentioning because of the exams.
 ## Session 10/06/2026

   * Amayas :